Meta-Learning Adaptive Loss Functions: Online Loss Function Learning

 \subsection{Loss Function Representation}

 In AdaLFL, the choice of loss function parameterization is a small feedforward neural network, which is chosen due to its high expressiveness and design flexibility.
-Our meta-learned loss function parameterization inspired by \cite{bechtle2021meta} is a small feedforward neural network denoted by $\ell_{\phi}$ with two hidden layers and 40 hidden units each, which is applied class/output-wise.
+Our meta-learned loss function parameterization inspired by \citep{bechtle2021meta,psaros2022meta} is a small feedforward neural network denoted by $\ell_{\phi}$ with two hidden layers and 40 hidden units each, which is applied output-wise across $\mathcal{C}$ outputs (making it invariant to the number of outputs).

 Crucially, key design decisions are made regarding the activation functions used in $\ell_{\phi}$ to enforce desirable behavior.
-In \cite{bechtle2021meta}, ReLU activations are used in the hidden layers, and the smooth Softplus activation is used in the output layer to constrain the loss to be non-negative, \textit{i.e.}, $\ell{\phi}:\mathbb{R}^2 \rightarrow \mathbb{R}_{0}^{+}$.
+In \citet{bechtle2021meta}, ReLU activations are used in the hidden layers, and the smooth Softplus activation is used in the output layer to constrain the loss to be non-negative, \textit{i.e.}, $\ell{\phi}:\mathbb{R}^2 \rightarrow \mathbb{R}_{0}^{+}$.
 Unfortunately, this network architecture is prone to \textit{unintentionally} encouraging overly flat loss functions, see Appendix \ref{sec:appendix-network-architecture}.
 Generally, flat regions in the loss function are very detrimental to training as uniform loss is given to non-uniform errors.
 Removal of the Softplus activation in the output can partially resolve this flatness issue; however, without it, the learned loss functions would violate the typical constraint that a loss function should be at least $\mathcal{C}^1$, \textit{i.e.}, continuous in the zeroth and first derivatives.

-Alternative smooth activations, such as Sigmoid, TanH, SoftPlus, ELU, etc., can be used in the hidden layers instead; however, due to their range-bounded limits, they are also prone to encouraging loss functions that have large flat regions when their activations saturate.
-Therefore, to inhibit this behavior, the unbounded leaky ReLU \cite{maas2013rectifier} is combined with the smooth ReLU, \textit{i.e.}, SoftPlus \cite{dugas2000incorporating}, as follows:
+Alternative smooth activations, such as Sigmoid, TanH, ELU, etc., can be used instead; however, due to their range-bounded limits, they are also prone to encouraging loss functions that have large flat regions when their activations saturate.
+Therefore, to inhibit this behavior, the unbounded leaky ReLU \citep{maas2013rectifier} is combined with the smooth ReLU, \textit{i.e.}, SoftPlus \citep{dugas2000incorporating}